-The Youth Development Program (YDP) is made available to students of high schools, who are currently competitive rowers at their schools, and also to those who are at non-rowing schools.
+The Junior Development Squad (JDS) is made available to students at high schools, who are currently competitive rowers at their schools, and also to those who are at non-rowing schools.
 This squad has been designed to provide a facility whereby the girls and boys can maintain their skills and performance over the break between the Head of the River for the affiliated schools in their respective season and the commencement of school training programs the following season.

 This programme is provided for people who have left school in a competitive rowing environment and would like to continue increasing their skills and performance to state and national levels of competition.
-The club has access to some very well respected coaches who manage this programme, in conjunction with modern equipment that helps provide a competitive capability for the elite athletes.
+The club has access to some very well-respected coaches who manage this programme, in conjunction with modern equipment that helps provide a competitive capability for the high-performance senior athletes.

 RULE 25 MASTERS

 The age of a Masters rower shall be that which he or she attains during the current calendar year.

 By-Law to RULE 25 — Masters (Men, Women and Mixed)

 Masters events shall be held in the following crew age categories: